rebeccapower/test/_pages/schedule.md

 1:00 - 2:30

 Speakers: Don Richards, Gavin Morris

+#### Querying your repo with Islandora Repository Reports

+Lightning Talks session: 1:00 - 2:00

+Speaker: Mark Jordan

+Description: Islandora Repository Reports is a Drupal module that provides repository admins with visualizations describing their Islandora.
+It comes with 10 core reports and another 8 optional reports, and is easily extensible.

+#### Introduction to Slack for Islandorians

+Lightning Talks session: 1:00 - 2:00

+Speaker: Yamil Suarez

+Description: I will introduce the basics of using Slack to a less tech savvy audience.
+Here are some of the topics I want to cover:
+1) How to request Slack access through the community access form
+2) How to browse and use the Islandora community Slack channels
+3) How to write and reply to messages
+4) How to search Slack
+5) Propose a Slack practice time a week or so after the conference for newcomers to try out using Slack during a Zoom meeting to get a chance to practice using Slack together.

+#### How to create a GitHub account & How to submit issues

+Lightning Talks session: 1:00 - 2:00

+Speaker: Yamil Suarez

+Description: I will be explaining the process for creating a free Github account, which has a lot more steps that you would imaging in 2022.
+Then I would explain how this account can be used for contributing to the Islandora community.
+Then I would demonstrate how to submit an issue to the documentation repo.
+I have done a longer version of this at a Open Meeting earlier this year.
+[Here](https://docs.google.com/presentation/d/1Tz5gZVDFnzA9TUYfozTyRBzOQu7DvZ3_khE8-Wl0EPY/edit#slide=id.p) is a copy of that version for reference.

+#### A walkthrough of the new Simon Fraser University (SFU) Institutional Repository (IR) – Summit

+Lightning Talks session: 1:00 - 2:00

+Speakers: Janice Banser, Mark Jordan

+Description: SFU Library will demo the recent upgrade of their IR from Drupal 6 to Islandora 2.0.
+Improvements include faceted search results, name authorities, and integration with external services such as OpenAire and Matomo for statistics generation.

+#### Herbarium Samples in Islandora

+Lightning Talks session: 1:00 - 2:00

+Speaker: Donald Moses

+Description: Paul Pound, a longtime Islandora developer at UPEI, migrated UPEI's Digital Herbarium, a Drupal 6 based Islandora site, to the latest version of Islandora and introduced new functionality.
+The talk will provide an overview of the content type and a brief demo of the site.

+#### Migration and Quality Control for Repository Managers

+Lightning Talks session: 1:00 - 2:00

+Speaker: Amy Blau

+Description: In this lightning talk I give an overview of quality control for repository managers in a migration setting, and offer some tips and lessons learned.

 #### IMLS Grant - Fedora Migration Paths and Tools: a Pilot Project